gkrizek/beam/README.md

 ![beam-logo.png](beam-logo.png)

-Beam is a management tool for running a [Cosmos](https://cosmos.network) Validator.
+Beam is a management tool for running a [Cosmos](https://cosmos.network) Validators Architecture.
 Beam enables you to run a highly available and secure Validator.
-It is designed to be used with a transient environment.
+It is designed to be used with a [transient environment](commander/README.md#transient).

-While Pilot can be installed in any cloud, Commander is written to only be ran in AWS Lambda.
-Therefore, there is a requirement that this tool only be ran in AWS.
+_While Pilot can be installed in any cloud, Commander is written to only be ran in AWS Lambda.
+Therefore, there is a requirement that this tool only be ran in AWS._

 ## Beam Pilot